 Barack Obama, the Middle East and Iran

-Ceci Connolly - National Health Policy Reporter, Washington Post, Trita Parsi - National Iranian American Council - @tparsi, Daniel Levy - European Council on Foreign Relations - @ecfr, Robert Malley - International Crisis Group - @Rob_Malley, David Makovsky - Washington Institute for Near East Policy
+Ceci Connolly - National Health Policy Reporter, Washington Post, Trita Parsi - Executive Vice President of the Quincy Institute for Responsible Statecraft - @tparsi, Daniel Levy - European Council on Foreign Relations - @ecfr, Robert Malley - International Crisis Group - @Rob_Malley, David Makovsky - Washington Institute for Near East Policy